ryprice/listlab-build/README.md

 # ququmber-build
-Common build tools for public Ququmber projects.
-This package must be locally installed to build any other Ququmber packages.
+Common build tools for public ListLab projects.
+This package must be locally installed to build any other ListLab packages.

 ## Linting
 - tslint.json - TypeScript linting base configuration